Atmelfan/scpi-rs/README.md

 Requires more data and program memory.
 - `arbitrary-utf8-string` - Allows UTF8 arbitrary data block, `#s"Detta är en utf8 sträng med roliga bokstäver`.
 Checked by the parser and emits a InvalidBlockData if the UTF8 data is malformed. **This is not a part of the SCPI standard**
-- `use_libm` - Uses libm for math operations instead of intrinsics on target which does not support them. **Use this if you get linker errors about round/roundf**
+- `std` - Use std library, note that libm feature can be disabled with std.

 These features are by default turned **ON**.
-- `build-info` - Includes build info in the library and creates a `LIBrary[:VERsion]?` command macro to query it.
+- `libm` - Uses libm for no_std operation on stable.
 - `unit-*` - Creates conversion from a argument \[and suffix] into corresponding [uom](https://crates.io/crates/uom) unit.
 Disable the ones you don't need to save space and skip uom.

 ## Getting started